openwallet-foundation-labs/sd-jwt-js/README.md

   id: '1234',
 };

-// Issuer Define the disclosure frame to specify which claims can be disclosed const disclosureFrame: DisclosureFrame<typeof claims> = {
+// Issuer defines the disclosure frame to specify which claims can be disclosed/undisclosed const disclosureFrame: DisclosureFrame<typeof claims> = {
   _sd: ['firstname', 'lastname', 'ssn'],
 };

-// Issue a signed JWT credential with the specified claims and disclosure frame
+// Issuer issues a signed JWT credential with the specified claims and disclosure frame
+// returns an encoded JWT
-// Return a Encoded SD JWT.
-Send the credential to the holder const credential = await sdjwt.issue(claims, privateKey, disclosureFrame);
+const credential = await sdjwt.issue(claims, privateKey, disclosureFrame);

-// Holder Receive the credential from the issuer and validate it
+// Holder may validate the credential from the issuer const valid = await sdjwt.validate(credential, publicKey);
-// Return a boolean result
-const valid = await sdjwt.validate(credential, publicKey);

-// Holder Define the presentation frame to specify which claims should be presented
+// Holder defines the presentation frame to specify which claims should be presented
-// The list of presented claims must be a subset of the disclosed claims
+// The list of presented claims must be a subset of the disclosed claims const presentationFrame = ['firstname', 'ssn'];
-// the presentation frame is determined by the verifier or the protocol that was agreed upon between the holder and the verifier const presentationFrame = ['firstname', 'ssn'];

-// Create a presentation using the issued credential and the presentation frame
+// Holder creates a presentation using the issued credential and the presentation frame
-// return a Encoded SD JWT.
-Send the presentation to the verifier const presentation = await sdjwt.present(credential, presentationFrame);
+// returns an encoded SD JWT.
+const presentation = await sdjwt.present(credential, presentationFrame);

-// Verifier Define the required claims that need to be verified in the presentation const requiredClaims = ['firstname', 'ssn', 'id'];

-// Verify the presentation using the public key and the required claims
+// Verifier can verify the presentation using the Issuer's public key const verified = await sdjwt.verify(presentation, publicKey);
-// return a boolean result
-const verified = await sdjwt.verify(presentation, publicKey, requiredClaims);
 ```

 Check out more details in our [documentation](https://github.com/openwallet-foundation-labs/sd-jwt-js/wiki) or [examples](./examples/)